Home Office Shock Exclusive: the Poor Exist

-The Home Office’s statistics about last summer’s riots make interesting reading, especially if we remind ourselves of some of the more crazed political and media analysis that accompanied these events.
-Take this wild venting about the rioters from Max Hastings in the Mail:
+The Home Office’s statistics about last summer’s riots make interesting reading, especially if we remind ourselves of some of the more crazed political and media analysis that accompanied these events, such as this vent about the rioters from Max Hastings in the Mail:

-Hastings, like many of those from the ‘bestial’ school of thought, rejects any suggestion that the ‘feral children’ who participated in the riots had anything to do with social deprivation or inequality since ‘ the welfare state has relieved them from hunger and real want…When social surveys speak of ‘deprivation’ and ‘poverty’, this is entirely relative.’
+Hastings rejects any suggestion that the ‘feral children’ who participated in the riots had anything to do with social deprivation or inequality since ‘ the welfare state has relieved them from hunger and real want…When social surveys speak of “deprivation” and “poverty”, this is entirely relative.’

-It might be relative Max.
+It might be relative.
 But it still exists.
 And don’t take my word for it.
 Just ask the Home Office:

 In terms of racial/ethnic background: ‘Forty per cent of all arrestees described their ethnicity as White, 39 per cent as Black, 11 per cent as from a Mixed ethnic background, eight per cent as Asian and two per cent from some other ethnic background.’

 The Report also notes that the largest number any single category of crimes consisted of 2, 561 ‘acquisitive’ crimes ( robbing shops etc) out of a total of 5,112 crimes committed in total.
 Interestingly ‘Male arrestees were more likely than females to be arrested for disorder offences while females were more likely to be arrested for acquisitive offences.’

 What these statistics appear to tell us is that the majority of those who took part in the riots were in fact members of a deprived underclass, and that many of them simply took an opportunity to take the things that many of them cannot afford to buy but are continually told they ought to have.
 The Italian left used to call this phenomenon autoriduzione (‘self-reduction’) of prices ie. looting, also known as ‘proletarian shopping.’